jryans/jryans.github.com/content/post/wifi-debug-fxos.md

 You'll need to assemble the following bits and bobs:

-* [Firefox 42][desktop-nightly]
+* [Firefox 39][desktop-nightly] (2015-03-27 or later)
-* [Firefox for Android 42][fennec-nightly]
+* Firefox OS 3.0 (2015-03-27 or later)
-* [Barcode Scanner Android app by ZXing Team][qr-reader] (for QR code scanning)
+  * Option A: [Update your Flame][flame-updates] to 3.0 / master

-On your Android device:
+  * Option B: [Build for your device][fxos-build] from source

-1. Install the [Barcode Scanner Android app by ZXing Team][qr-reader]
+On Firefox OS, enable WiFi debugging:

-2. Open Firefox for Android
+1. Go to Developer Settings on device (Settings -> Developer)
-3. Go to Developer Tools Settings on device (Settings -> Developer Tools)
+2. Enable DevTools via Wi-Fi
-4. Enable Remote Debugging via Wi-Fi
+3. Edit the device name if desired

-![Firefox for Android WiFi Debugging Options][fennec-wifi-opts]
+![Firefox OS WiFi Debugging Options][fxos-wifi-opts]

 To connect from Firefox Desktop:

 1. Open WebIDE in Firefox Nightly (Tools -> Web Developer -> WebIDE)
 2. Click "Select Runtime" to open the runtimes panel
-3. Your Firefox for Android device should show up in the "WiFi Devices" section
+3. Your Firefox OS device should show up in the "WiFi Devices" section
 4. A connection prompt will appear on device, choose "Scan" or "Scan and Remember"
 5. Scan the QR code displayed in WebIDE